 Because I am defined by neither the praise nor the criticism, the popularity nor the obscurity.
 Neither are entirely about me, but more about another’s interpretation of me.

 People are sometimes going to love you, sometimes going to hate you, sometimes going to be changed forever by you and are sometimes going to just ignore you.
 Some friends are going to walk away, and some are going to stay.
 Some are going to hold you up until they need you to return the favor, and some may just suck your every drop of juice only to later spit it back into your face.
-Even those with the best intentions will sometimes misunderstand you.
+I’ve choked and gurgled on doses of all of the aforementioned varieties.
+And I know that even those with the best intentions will sometimes grossly misunderstand you.
 Regardless, you must never stop being a friend to yourself.
 Everything else tends to work itself out if you pledge forever to keep your commitment to that.

 I’m just being honest.